Zilvaro/digitalz-adenblog/README.md

 * Account registration

-* Create, edit and delete content from fron-end, not only from admin module
+* Create, edit and delete content from front-end, not only from admin module

 * Separate permanent content from the promotional materials and posts